First Utility Driving Iron WITH HEEL LOCATED, DRAW-BIAS TUNGSTEN WEIGHTING

 2000 – Golfsmith XPC3 Driving Iron

-This shape allowed the center of gravity (CG) to be positioned both lower and much farther back from the face than in an iron to help the golfer more easily get the ball well up to fly higher than an iron of the same loft.
+The more narrow and shallow body shape of a hybrid allowed the center of gravity (CG) to be positioned both lower and much farther back from the face than in an iron to help the golfer more easily launch the ball to fly higher than an iron of the same loft.
 The first hybrid driving irons were popular with a number of players on the professional tours because they were easier to generate a high, soft landing trajectory for long approach shots into greens.

 However, because of their lower loft (<20*) average golfers could still slice the ball with a hybrid driving iron.
-To help reduce this tendency, Tom designed the XPC3 driving irons with tungsten weight on the bottom of the sole that was positioned on the heel side of the sole.
+To help reduce this tendency, Tom designed the XPC3 driving irons with a 25g tungsten weight secured on the heel side of the head on the sole.
 The position of this heavy weight not only kept the CG low, but it also created a draw-bias capability for the clubhead to be able to reduce the golfer’s tendency to push or slice the ball.

-First Small Tip Diameter Hybrid Clubhead and Hybrid Shaft for Higher Launch Angle
+First 0.335″ Tip Diameter Hybrid Clubhead and 0.335″ Tip Hybrid Shaft For Assembly to Iron Lengths for Higher Launch

 2004 – Wishon Golf 321Li Hybrid Long Irons; Wishon Golf GI-335 Hybrid Shafts

-In 2002 when Tom was designing a hybrid clubhead model for the first year of his company’s business, like everyone else, his first hybrid heads were designed to be built with a shaft designed with the same characteristics and tip diameter size as an iron shaft.
-However, initial testing of Tom’s 321Li hybrids with their matching 0.370″ tip diameter shaft showed that the clubs were only marginally easer to hit than an iron of the same loft.
+In 2002 when Tom was designing a hybrid clubhead model for the first product line of his own company, his first hybrid heads were designed to be built with an iron shaft.
+However, initial testing of Tom’s 321Li hybrids with 0.370″ tip diameter iron shafts showed that the clubs were only marginally easer to launch higher than an iron of the same loft.

-Through the combination of the unique small tip GI-335 iron shaft with the extreme rear-CG design of the 321Li hybrid heads, Tom once again proved his ability to understand ALL of the elements of golf club performance to create a truly easy-to-hit long iron replacement that can be experienced by golfers from the very first hit.
+Through the combination of the unique small tip GI-335 iron shaft with the extreme rear-CG design of the 321Li hybrid heads, Tom once again proved his ability to understand the relationship of the clubhead and the shaft to club performance to create a truly easy-to-hit long iron replacement at the same length of the low loft irons being replaced that can be experienced by golfers from the very first shot.
 Since the GI-335 shaft design, every succeeding hybrid clubhead and hybrid shaft designed by Wishon has been done using the smaller 0.335″ hosel and shaft tip diameter construction.